-In the book “Aion”, almost by way of introducing the “real” work that follows, Jung begins with a compact summary of all of his previous understanding, as a psychologist, on those aspects of the Self that need attention before the greater undertaking can begin.
-The Ego is discussed in five pages, the Shadow is dealt with in a mere three pages and the enormously complex material of Anima/Animus is dispatched in twelve pages.
+In the book Aion, almost by way of introducing the ‘real’ work that follows, Jung begins with a compact summary of all of his previous understanding, as a psychologist, on those aspects of the Self that need attention before the greater undertaking can begin.
+The Ego is discussed in five pages, the Shadow is dealt with in a mere three pages and the enormously complex material of Anima/Animus is engaged with in twelve pages.
 After that, almost 300 pages deal with transformation and the evolution of the God-realised Self.

-It is worth emphasising that for Jung, and for us in Archetypal studies, these matters are merely the starting point for a much more profound dialogue.
-In the practice of clinical and related psychologies, (and sadly, for most Jungians these days) almost everything in conventional psychotherapy in the world today addresses only these initial three areas and stops there (if it even gets this far).
+It is worth emphasising that for Jung, and for us in Archetypal studies, these matters are only the necessary starting point for a much more profound dialogue.
+In the practice of clinical psychology (and sadly, for most Jungians these days as well) almost everything in conventional psychotherapy in the world today addresses only these initial three areas and stops there (if it even gets this far).
 Regardless of the spiritual overtones of Jung’s work, or whether you agree with his vision or not, it still remains true that dealing with the issues of Ego, Shadow and Anima/Animus is essential to and is the cornerstone of psychological well-being and relationship health.

 The material is continuous, so you need to join from the beginning.
-To avoid disruption, no-one will be allowed in after the talks begin, so please plan to arrive 20 minutes before the scheduled lecture time.
-This is a public lecture, so anyone is welcome.
+To avoid disruption, please plan to arrive 20 minutes before the scheduled lecture time.
+This is a public lecture, so anyone interested in depth psychology and consciousness in the 21st century, is welcome.
 No previous work or familiarity with Jung’s work is necessary.